php-tuf/php-tuf/README.md

 # PHP-TUF

+## IMPORTANT
+PHP-TUF is in a pre-release state and is not considered a complete or secure version of the TUF framework.
+It should currently only be used for testing, development and feedback.

+*Do not use in production for secure target downloads!!*

 PHP-TUF is a PHP implementation of [The Update Framework (TUF)](https://theupdateframework.io/) to provide signing and verification for secure PHP application updates.
 [Read the TUF